George Sokolsky: Personal life and death

 In 1922, Sokolsky broke a social taboo by marrying Rosalind Phang, a woman of mixed Caribbean-Chinese descent.
 She died in 1933.

 From 1953 to 1974, the Federal Bureau of Investigation collected records about him.

 During the Cuban Missile Crisis.
 Sokolsky advocated a vigorous American response by asking: "Do we have to stand still until Soviet Russia has established a missile and submarine base in Cuba?"

 At a dinner laid on in his honor in 1962 by the American Jewish League Against Communism, Sokolsky found a bright side to Russia's heavy-handed treatment of its Jewish citizens, pointing out:

 It is inevitable that a movement based on atheism be anti-Semitic.
 The Communists must hate us.
 We want them to hate us.
 It gives us pride and dignity that we don't count them among our friends.

 Sokolsky died aged 69 on December 12, 1962, of a heart attack, in Manhattan.
-His funeral occurred at New York's Central Synagogue.
-Attendants included former President Herbert Hoover, Attorney General Robert F. Kennedy, FBI Director J. Edgar Hoover, General Douglas MacArthur, US Senator Barry Goldwater, and New York City Mayor Robert F. Wagner.
+His funeral service took place at New York's Central Synagogue.
+Attendees included former President Herbert Hoover, Attorney General Robert F. Kennedy, FBI Director J. Edgar Hoover, General Douglas MacArthur, US Senator Barry Goldwater, and New York City Mayor Robert F. Wagner.